-We used the same methodology we used in compiling our previous Transparency Report for 2020 and 2021 in completing this report.
+We used the same methodology we used in compiling our previous Transparency Reports for 2020, 2021, 2022 and 2023 when completing this report.
 The data underlying the reports are different.

 Does RingCentral reject any requests for customer data?

 RingCentral reserves the right to respond or object to any request for data in any manner consistent with applicable law.
 RingCentral may reject or challenge requests for numerous reasons.
-We challenge or reject requests not accompanied by valid legal process or legal basis.
+We challenge or reject requests not accompanied by a valid legal process or legal basis.